 Advanced Bossa Nova Phrase 4444

-This phrase has been used mainly in early bossa nova recordings by João Gilberto including Chega de Saudase, Meditacao, Bim Bom and Lobo Bobo, while in the cut-out form the half of this phrase (44) makes a important part in formation of many other advanced advanced phrases, and as such appears in many bossa nova song from the early period.
+In this example from Desafinado both bass and chords are played on main beats, however in most of other cases only bass is played on those beats, while the previous 16th note is sustained.
+This phrase is usually played with staccato.
+It has been widely used in early bossa nova recordings by João Gilberto including Chega de Saudade, Meditação, Bim Bom and Lobo Bobo, while in the cut-out form the half of this phrase (44) makes an important part in formation of many other advanced phrases, and as such appears in many bossa nova songs.
 This will be covered later in this section

 Video Lesson: Desafinado